Mike Hally (BA Hons 1st (OU))

 PhD Student - Modern History

-Currently a part-time doctoral candidate in the School's Centre for the Study of Modern Conflict, researching the creation and development of ex-service organisations in the UK 1914-21, with completion anticipated in 2019.
+Currently a part-time doctoral candidate in the School's Centre for the Study of Modern and Contemporary History, researching the creation and development of ex-service organisations in the UK 1914-21, with completion anticipated in 2019-20.

 Did first 2 part-time years (ie 1st year FTE) at University of Birmingham, Centre for War Studies, 2013-15 (transferred to Edinburgh following departure of sole Supervisor)